Wewak, Papua Niugini - Things to Do in Wewak

 Insider Tips

-Bring plenty of cash in PNG Kina as ATMs are limited and credit cards rarely accepted outside major hotels
+Bring cash in small denominations as ATMs are limited and card payments rarely accepted outside major establishments

-Learn basic Tok Pisin phrases as English proficiency varies, and showing cultural interest is greatly appreciated by locals
+Learn basic Tok Pisin phrases as English proficiency varies, and showing cultural interest helps build rapport with locals

 Explore Activities in Wewak